Jaxus1/Dissenter-Bookmarklet/README.md

 #### Vivaldi

-Make sure the bookmarks bar is enabled, (Ctrl+Shift+B), then go to any webpage, click the "add bookmark" button on the URL bar to the right.
+Make sure the bookmarks bar is enabled, (Ctrl+Shift+B to enable), then go to any webpage, click the "add bookmark" button on the URL bar to the right.
 Change the URL to the bookmarklet code, and the name to whatever you'd like.
 </p>
 </details>